TrellixVulnTeam/RedPlag_IZD3/README.md

 ### What technology we have used -

-+ Modules used in Python -
++ Python was used for implementing the core logic as well as the backend and following libraries were used -
 	- numpy
 	- matplotlib
 	- scipy